nginfra/movici-simulation-core/docs/source/models/rules_model.rst

 #####

 - if a given reference is not unique in the dataset, we should raise an error
-- while reference and id should/must be unique in a dataset, we currently do not have a way to use the TrackedModel to find the required id/reference *somewhere* in the dataset, we must provide an entity group.
+- An id must (and a reference should) be unique in a dataset.
+We just need to find which entity group it belongs to before we can register it to the :class:`TrackedState`.
+We can do the registration in two stages.
+In the first stage in :meth:`TrackedModel.setup` we retrieve the to and from datasets ourselves, and process them.
+We find the entity groups that our ids/references belong to (if we can't find them, we give a warning (or perhaps throw an error?)).
+We can now register those entity groups to the :class:`TrackedState` and continue business as usual.
 - If a value in the condition is undefined, we should stop processing the rule

 Possible future work
 ####################

 - support not just a wall clock time, but a ISO datestring
-- Migrate away from TrackedModel, and use SimpleModel instead so that we can do our own init data retrieval.
-Or design a nice api in TrackedModel to achieve finding ids/references without defining the entity group